julelang/manual/src/compiler/compiler-options.md

 ---

 `-o <file>` `--out <file>` \
 Write output to `<file>`.
 If compiling for Windows, if the extension of path is not `.exe`, compiler will add it.
+If output file name is empty or unspecified, compiler will use `main` by default.

 ---